mapbox/mapbox-plugins-android/plugins/traffic/README.md

 ## Getting Started

-To use a plugin you include it in your `build.gradle` file.
+To use the traffic plugin, you include it in your `build.gradle` file.

 ```
 // In the root build.gradle file